Geoff Barker, Managing Director, PM+D ARCHITECTS P/L (WA/NT)

 Peter is the President of the Urban Design Alliance Qld, a member of the Queensland Board for Urban Places, a member of the Toowoomba Regional Urban Design and Placemaking Panel and TEDx Alumni 2013

-Sharon Mackay, Strategic Designer, Office for Design and Architecture (SA)
+Sharon Mackay, Design Director, Office for Design and Architecture (SA)

 Sharon Mackay is an award winning Registered Landscape Architect and urban designer with over 16 years of collaborative practice in Australia and North America.
 She currently works with the Office for Design and Architecture SA as a Strategic Designer and is co-host of the successful Radio Adelaide program, The Plan.
 Prior to this, Sharon spent seven years as a Senior Associate at HASSELL.
 Many of her projects have received recognition including the recent major redevelopment at Adelaide Zoo.